 Australian Wineries – Victoria

 There are a few great wine tour options in the Australian state of Victoria, some of which are a short ride from Melbourne.
 I loved our trip to Melbourne and saw some amazing views in Melbourne, but we didn’t get to explore the area much.
 Another well-known Australian wine region, the Yarra Valley is an easy day trip from Melbourne.
-But, lesser-known wine regions are also great options for wine lovers.
+But, lesser-known Australian wine regions are also great options for wine lovers.

 Yarra Valley Wineries Tour – Victoria Wineries